 4. Knowledge of maternal-child health, obstetrics, gynecology, midwifery, lactation and pediatrics;

-5. Work experience in maternal child health care environment; knowledge of California and Los Angeles health care and social service and mental health delivery systems locally and internationally (particularly in Africa);
+5. Work experience in maternal-child health care or mental health services environment; knowledge of health care and social service and mental health delivery systems locally and internationally (particularly in Africa);

-7. Grant writing, program planning and evaluation, policy development, and fundraising experience;
+8. Grant writing, program planning and evaluation, policy development, leadership and fundraising experience;

-8. Experience with non-profit management, grantwriting, fundraising, including fiscal management, accounting processes and reporting requirements;
+9. Experience with non-profit management, grant-writing, fund-raising, including fiscal management, accounting processes and reporting requirements;